Jax-Core/Plainext/README.md

 ![Plainext](https://images-wixmp-ed30a86b8c4ca887773594c2.wixmp.com/i/97bfd084-7ef0-496f-a835-3c41f482d38c/dekwcwx-dfac412b-5482-45b9-a4ce-6e080072c9c2.png)

 Plainext is a Rainmeter skin that shows your system's stats in real time and is made with strings only.
-It is fully customizable and rescalable, you can even choose from aligning left or right!
+It is fully customizable and rescalable, and you can even choose from aligning left or right!

 ## Features